Board of Directors

 Jeff Johnson is from Stuttgart, Arkansas, the Rice and Duck Capital of the World.
 He was raised in Sikeston, Missouri, and now lives here in Columbia, Missouri.
 Jeff has been on the SIL board for 11 years.
 He is also the co-chair for the Real Voices and Real Choices Conference for the Department of Mental Health.

-Kirsten Dunham is the Community Redevelopment and Foreclosure Prevention Staff Attorney at Mid-Missouri Legal Services.
+Kirsten Dunham is the Executive Director for Mid-Missouri Legal Services.
 Prior to earning her J.D. in 2015, Kirsten worked 15 years at Paraquad, the Center for Independent Living in St. Louis, as a member of the Policy Team advocating for legislative and policy changes to remove barriers and increase opportunities for people with disabilities.

 Amber Cheek is the Director of Accessibility and ADA Coordinator for the University of Missouri.
 She manages all aspects of ADA compliance across the university, including accessibility, program access, and reasonable accommodations for faculty and staff.
 Amber is a person with a disability and a first-generation college student.
 She is a graduate of the University of Georgia.
 She earned a Juris Doctor from the University of Missouri School of Law.